-For page mode writes, the data to write is restricted to the following fixed values: Not disclosed in ST-Lite
+For page mode writes, the data to write is restricted to the following fixed values: Not disclosed in the ST-Lite

-- The read from EEPROM access is limited to the following - Page mode read
+The read from EEPROM access is limited to the following

+Page mode read
-5.4 TOE Security Assurance Requirements

-- The assurance requirement is EAL4 augmented of additional assurance components listed in the following sections. - Some of these components are hierarchical ones to the components specified in EAL4. - All the components are drawn from Common Criteria Part 3, V2.2.

-5.4.1 ADV_IMP.2 Implementation of the TSF

-Developer actions elements
+5.4 TOE Security Assurance Requirements The assurance requirement is EAL4 augmented of additional assurance components 135 listed in the following sections.
+Some of these components are hierarchical ones to the components specified in EAL4.
+136 All the components are drawn from Common Criteria Part 3, V2.2.
+137 ADV IMP.2 Implementation of the TSF Developer actions elements The developer shall provide the implementation representation for the entire TOE 138 security functions.

-The developer shall provide the implementation representation for the entire TOE security functions.
+The implementation representation shall: 139

-- The implementation representation shall: - Unambiguously define the TOE security functions to a level of detail such that the TOE security functions can be generated without further design decisions - Be internally consistent - Describe the relationships between all portions of the implementation
+- Unambiguously define the TOE security functions to a level of detail such that the TOE security functions can be generated without further design decisions - Be internally consistent - Describe the relationships between all portions of the implementation